 Wild Horse Education (WHE) volunteers have spent years engaging in multiple levels of advocacy; litigation, field monitoring, roundups and even attempts at collaboration.
-At every level we have watched critical facts omitted from conversations ranging from the simplistic to the complex.
-We have watched fictions perpetuated as fact simply because “someone said so” forwarding an underlying agenda that also ran the gamut from ridiculously childish and irrelevant, to critically important, in any conversation surrounding resource protection or pretense of professionalism.
+At every level we have watched critical facts omitted from conversations, ranging from the simplistic to the complex.
+We have watched fictions perpetuated as fact, simply because “someone said so,” with no rebuttal.
+Sometimes ridiculously childish and irrelevant, to critically important, in any conversation surrounding resource protection or pretense of professionalism, we find #AltTruth.

 Over the course of the last several weeks we have begun addressing multiple fictions that live in the realm of “who has the biggest PR machine” with members of the media and many that sit in Congress.
 We are making progress.